WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-   In case you are not experienced with services described below, you might want to try :doc:`install/docker`.
+   In case you are not experienced with the services described below, you might want to try :doc:`install/docker`.

-You will need several services to run Weblate, the recommended setup consists of:
+Several services are needed to run Weblate, the recommended setup consists of:

 * Database server (see :ref:`database-setup`)
 * Cache server (see :ref:`production-cache`)
-* Frontend web server for static files and SSL termination (see :ref:`static-files`)
+* Front-end web-server for static files and SSL termination (see :ref:`static-files`)
 * WSGI server for dynamic content (see :ref:`uwsgi`)
 * Celery for executing background tasks (see :ref:`celery`)

 .. note::

-   There are some dependencies between the services, for example cache and database should be running when starting up Celery or uwsgi processes.
+   Some dependencies are shared between the services.
+The cache and database should for example be running when starting up Celery or uWSGI processes.

-In most cases, you will run all services on single (virtual) server, but in case your installation is heavy loaded, you can split up the services.
-The only limitation on this is that Celery and Wsgi servers need access to :setting:`DATA_DIR`.
+Unless you need to split them up to distribute load, you will run all services on single (virtual) server.
+The only limitation to this is Celery and WSGI servers needing access to :setting:`DATA_DIR`.

 .. note::

-   The WSGI process has to be executed under the same user the Celery process, otherwise files in the :setting:`DATA_DIR` will be stored with mixed ownership, leading to runtime issues.
+   The WSGI process has to be executed by the same user as the Celery process, otherwise files in the :setting:`DATA_DIR` are stored with mixed ownership, leading to runtime issues.

    See also :ref:`file-permissions` and :ref:`celery`.